codeceptjs/CodeceptJS/docs/webdriver.md

   }
 ```

-By default CodeceptJS runs tests in the same browser window but clears cookies and local storage after each test.
+By default, CodeceptJS runs tests in the same browser window but clears cookies and local storage after each test.
 This behavior can be changed with these options:

 ```js
 // change to true to restart browser between tests